 Also of interest is that Inverness has more people living here who work in computers and math than 95% of the places in the US.

-Inverness is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Inverness doesn't have a public transportation system that people use for their commute.

 The citizens of Inverness are slightly better educated than the national average of 21.84% for all cities and towns, with 21.03% of adults in Inverness having a bachelor's degree or advanced degree.